ProjectPythiaTutorials/tutorial-template/contributing.md

 To set up Binder, navigate to [mybinder.org](https://mybinder.org/).
 In the "Build and launch a repository" GUI, past the URL link to your new tutorial repository.
 Binder will be enabled from your `environment.yaml` file.
 Then you can launch or copy the Binder link (to be posted in your repository 'README.md').

 ### 7. Create a `README.md` file associated with your tutorial directory.
 Every tutorial repository is intended to be accompanied by a `README.md` markdown file.
 The contents of this file are similar to what should go out with an announcement of your seminar: title, speaker name, a brief speaker bio, live time and date, and any past tutorials that this new seminar is a continuation of.
 After the session a member of the Pythia team will embed the Youtube recording into this same file.
-Please see the `README_template.md` file for assistance (coming soon).
+Please see the `README_template.md` file for assistance.

 You may also merge this new markdown content without waiting for an approval on your pull request.